-Contributed by Mallory Livingston, Instructor of Voice and Piano
+Contributed by Mallory Livingston, Executive Director & Piano Teacher

 Have you ever just needed to focus at work and plugged into some of your personal jams to block out the other distracting noises?
 Or wanted to relax and turned the radio onto your favorite track to just take a moment?
 Have you ever sat down to unwind with your learned instrument of choice to play something calming to your soul?
 Or even the opposite, and you just needed to hype up, get your blood flowing, and get excited?

 If you have ever felt the need to experience any emotion whatsoever, be it tranquil or exuberant, music can help.
 But did you know it goes further than just our perception?
 A 2001 study at the University of Leicester found that when cows listened to calming music, their milk productivity went up by as much as 3%!
 Research showed that apparently when the cows listened to slower music at less than 100 bpm (beats per minute) they hit some relaxing sweet spot that upped their physical productivity on the farm.

 While these finding seem wonderful for slower tunes, another study found that faster songs and different genres yielded the same result, that while simply listening to music, productivity grew in the bovine.
 But, according to Frannie Miller, a Texan milk farmer with a herd of 150 Jerseys, “our cows will tolerate some country and western, but they do not like Willie Nelson.”
 Suggesting that even a cow has musical preferences.

 The point?
 By simply listening to music, they were able to be less distracted by the machinery, calmed them down to “moo” in a relaxing state, and biologically were more capable of performing organic tasks.

 So what do cows have to do with anything in “real life?”